ajshajib/LensingETC/README.md

 # Acknowledgement

-If you have used `LensingETC` in planning an observing campaign, we request you to cite the following papers in your publication:
+If you have used `LensingETC` in planning an observing campaign, we request you to cite the following papers in your publication that uses data from the observing campaign:

 - Shajib et al. (2022)
 - [Birrer et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021JOSS....6.3283B/abstract)